Factorization for the matrix-valued general Jacobi system on the full-line lattice: The direct scattering problem

 \section{The direct scattering problem}

-We know from Section~\ref{section1} that \eqref{1.1} containing the spectral parameter $\lambda$ and \eqref{1.26} containing the auxiliary spectral parameter $z$ are equivalent.
-In this section we present some basic results related to the direct scattering problem for \eqref{1.26} when the coefficients there belong to the class $\mathcal A$ specified in Definition~\ref{definition1.1}.
-In particular, we introduce the pair of $q\times q$ matrix-valued Jost solutions $f_{\rm{l}}(z,n)$ and $f_{\rm{r}}(z,n),$ the pair of $q\times q$ matrix-valued Jost solutions $g_{\rm{l}}(z,n)$ and $g_{\rm{r}}(z,n),$ the pair of $q\times q$ matrix-valued physical solutions $\Psi_{\rm{l}}(z,n)$ and $\Psi_{\rm{r}}(z,n),$ the four $q\times q$ matrix-valued scattering coefficients $T_{\rm{l}}(z),$ $T_{\rm{r}}(z),$ $L(z),$ $R(z),$ and the $2q\times 2q$ scattering matrix $S(z).$ After introducing those relevant quantities, we establish their basic properties that are needed to obtain the factorization results presented in Section~\ref{section4}.
-While introducing the aforementioned quantities and establishing their properties, we exploit the connection between the solutions to \eqref{1.24} and \eqref{1.26}.
-This is done by using the transformation given in \eqref{1.15}.
-With the help of the third asymptotics in \eqref{1.4}, from \eqref{1.15} we observe that the leading spacial asymptotics of the solution \eqref{1.24} and \eqref{1.26} coincide.
+We know from Section~\ref{section1} that \eqref{1.1} containing the spectral parameter $\lambda$ and \eqref{2.17} containing the auxiliary spectral parameter $z$ are equivalent.
+In this section we present some basic results related to the direct scattering problem for \eqref{2.17} when the coefficients there belong to the class $\mathcal A$ specified in Definition~\ref{definition1.1}.
+In particular, we introduce the pair of $q\times q$ matrix-valued Jost solutions $f_{\rm{l}}(z,n)$ and $f_{\rm{r}}(z,n),$ the pair of $q\times q$ matrix-valued Jost solutions $g_{\rm{l}}(z,n)$ and $g_{\rm{r}}(z,n),$ the pair of $q\times q$ matrix-valued physical solutions $\Psi_{\rm{l}}(z,n)$ and $\Psi_{\rm{r}}(z,n),$ the four $q\times q$ matrix-valued scattering coefficients $T_{\rm{l}}(z),$ $T_{\rm{r}}(z),$ $L(z),$ $R(z),$ and the $2q\times 2q$ scattering matrix $S(z).$ After introducing those relevant quantities, we establish their basic properties that are needed to obtain the factorization results presented in Section~\ref{section5}.
+While introducing the aforementioned quantities and establishing their properties, we exploit the connection between the solutions to \eqref{2.15} and \eqref{2.17}.
+This is done by using the transformation given in \eqref{2.6}.
+With the help of the third asymptotics in \eqref{1.4}, from \eqref{2.6} we observe that the leading spacial asymptotics of the solution to \eqref{2.15} and \eqref{2.17} coincide.

-In the following theorem, we establish the existence of the Jost solutions $\tilde f_{\rm{l}}(z,n)$ and $\tilde f_{\rm{r}}(z,n)$ to \eqref{1.24} and present their basic properties.
+In the following theorem, we establish the existence of the Jost solutions $\tilde f_{\rm{l}}(z,n)$ and $\tilde f_{\rm{r}}(z,n)$ to \eqref{2.15} and present their basic properties.
 We recall that the sets $\mathbb T,$ $\mathbb D,$ and $\overline{\mathbb D}$ are defined in Section~\ref{section1} and that they denote the unit circle, the open unit disk, and the closed unit disk, respectively, in the complex plane.
+The Jost solutions play a significant role in the direct scattering theory because a certain combination of them forms a fundamental set, which allows any other solution to be expressed as a linear combination of the fundamental set of solutions.
+Furthermore, the Jost solutions are defined by using rather simple spacial asymptotics, and hence their properties are not extremely difficult to determine.

-\begin{theorem} When the $q\times q$ matrix-valued coefficients $\tilde a(n)$ and $\tilde b(n)$ in \eqref{1.24} belong to the class $\tilde{\mathcal A}$ specified in Definition~\ref{definition1.2}, we have the following:
+\begin{theorem} When the $q\times q$ matrix-valued coefficients $\tilde a(n)$ and $\tilde b(n)$ in \eqref{2.15} belong to the class $\tilde{\mathcal A}$ specified in Definition~\ref{definition2.1}, we have the following:

 \begin{enumerate}